 For instance your measurements may have shrunk, you may be fitter than you were, your clothes might fit better, or perhaps you just feel better from all the healthy eating.

-But there are some reasons that we seem to hit a wall with our pregnancy weight loss, and there are things that you can do about it.
+But there are some reasons that we seem to hit a wall with our weight loss, and there are things that you can do about it.

 5 Plateau Busting Tips